 Many people think that this means you just get hot and sweaty.
-This can vary from just occasionally feeling a bit warm through to having to get up several times a night to change clothing/ bedding or even showering.
+This can vary from just occasionally feeling a bit warm to having to get up several times a night to change clothing/ bedding or even showering.
 This is turn can lead to disturbed sleep patterns and therefore tiredness and irritability can become a problem.

-Many women experience a heat within the core of their body which starts to spread within them.
+Many women experience heat within the core of their body which starts to spread within them.
 Flushes can be a very strange experience and for some quite distressing.
 It can lead to reddening of the face and sweating profusely.
 One minute you’re red hot, then cold.
 If this happens in public or at work it can be embarrassing if people comment or joke about it, mainly because they don’t fully understand.

 What can we do?

 Simple things like layering clothes, wearing natural breathable materials, natural bedding materials.